 An unusually large piece of dravite tourmaline from our collection of crystals, rocks and minerals.
 Dravite is a brown variety of the mineral tourmaline that's rich in sodium and magnesium.
 When exposed to heat its distinctive rich brown colour becomes lighter.
 Despite this mineral not being particularly rare, it's often overlooked because it's not particularly colourful and the formations in which it occurs can be fairly uninteresting.

 This variety of brown tourmline was first documented in a book on mineralogy written by an Austrian professor in 1884.
 It was named dravite after the Drava river in Austria and Slovenia.
 Dravite tourmaline can be a lustrous mineral that's known to exhibit impressive crystallisation but it's very rarely used as a gemstone.

 Tourmaline is the name given to a family of minerals many of which have a different composition but all share the same basic crystal structure.
-Dravite tourmaline is relatively hard and grades 7 to 7½ on Mohs scale of mineral hardness.
+Dravite is relatively hard and grades 7 to 7½ on Mohs scale of mineral hardness.

 Tourmaline is one of the modern birthstones for the month of October with the other being opal.